Ada-Developers-Academy/core-pses/01/highest-rated.md

 * The function returns the data of the highest-rated restaurant
 * The highest-rated restaurant is the dictionary with the biggest value of `rating`
 * If there are no restaurants, then the function returns `None`
-* If there are two or more highest-rated restaurants, the original problem statement doesn't mention what to return.
+* If there are two or more highest-rated restaurants, the original problem statement doesn't mention what to return

 ##### !end-answer
+##### !hint

+The correct answer has six options selected.

+##### !end-hint
 ##### !explanation

 According to the original problem statement and given examples: